SmartterHealth/ms-graph-samples-react/README.md

 # Microsoft Graph Samples (React) <img src="react.png" width="100" valign="middle" />

-This is a collection of packages that demonstrate how to connect to the Microsoft Graph using [React.js].
+This is a collection of packages that demonstrate how to connect to the Microsoft Graph using [React].

 ## Steps to Awesome